 He said he hopes peace will soon come to Egypt and that a transition to a new leader is smooth.

-me that there is unrest, you want to make sure that stability comes about peacefully as it possibly can,” said Larson.
+“Any time that there is unrest, you want to make sure that stability comes about peacefully as it possibly can,” said Larson.
 “That becomes critical for the whole region.”